Make-Magazine/makehub/wp-content/plugins/youtube-embed-plus/readme.txt

 * Privacy and Consent - Improved privacy and GDPR compliance options like YouTube no cookie, YouTube API restrictions, and a customizable GDPR consent message.
 Note: if you have a full-blown consent plugin installed on your WordPress site, you may not need these particular features of this YouTube plugin.
 * YouTube gallery capability: channel and playlist – The ability to make playlist and channel embeds have a gallery layout.
 By default, the plugin can generate a grid-based [responsive playlist or channel gallery >>](https://www.embedplus.com/responsive-youtube-playlist-channel-gallery-for-wordpress.aspx).
 Your visitors can browse through pages of video thumbnails and choose from videos that are pulled from an entire YouTube channel or playlist.
 * YouTube gallery auto continuous play - embed a playlist or channel gallery and allow it to play one video after the next without requiring viewers to click a thumbnail.
-* YouTube Live Stream - Given a link to a YouTube channel, the plugin wizard automatically finds a livestream if one is active in that channel and displays the livestream for you.
-You can embed a direct link to a livestream too.
 * YouTube Premieres - The plugin provides you the same embedding methods for YouTube live streams as it does for premiere embeds.
 * Simultaneous playback control - you can enable/disable the ability for visitors to have separate videos running at the same time on the same page.
 This also works with YouTube livestream and gallery embeds that are embedded by our YouTube plugin.
 * Improved accessibility by using title attributes for screen reader support.
 Hopefully this plugin can help your site pass functional accessibility evaluations (FAE).